itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Life is a journey with problems to  solve and lessons to learn but most of all experiences to enjoy. #Life #Experience
 * Life doesn't control you.
 Your thoughts control your life. #Life #Success #Thoughts #Motivation
 * Dont use your energy to worry.
 Use your energy to believe, create, trust, grow and heal. #Motivation #Positivity #optimism
-* Make someone smile everyday, but always remember that you are someone too. #Smile #Motivation #Self
 * “A good word is an easy obligation; but not to speak ill requires only our silence; which costs us nothing.” #Relationship #Life #Motivation
 * You don’t fall in love just once in the perfect relationship.
 You fall in love over and over again. #Relationship
 * There is a relationship law that dictates happiness: never make the one you love feel alone when you’re with them. #Relationship